Sunday school supplement #7: the value

 No. It’s a sad example of the language writing the joke.
 Denarii and shekels were the only currency I knew and 1 and 3 were easy counts to “speak.”
 The values are probably much higher than they should be for the materials for one crucifixion; “recycle,” we always say around here.
 That’s okay though, the price of the souls being saved is at such a discount—owing to the persistent buyers’ market—that no part of the economics involved will ever tally sensibly.

-By Ashley on 11 June 2007 · 00:29
+By A is A on 11 June 2007 · 00:29

 Re: Sunday school supplement #7: the value